Guy Learmonth: Athletics career

 In 2015, Learmonth was crowned British Indoor Champion in the 800 metres.
 He also won both his heat and semi-final of the 800 metres before going on to finishing 6th in the final at the European Indoor Championships in Prague, Czech Republic.

 In 2016, he won a bronze medal, coming third at the British Indoor Championships in the 800 metres.
 Similarly, in 2017 Learmonth was crowned British Indoor Champion, and also won a silver medal in the British Outdoor Championships.
-Shortly after, Learmonth competed in the London Anniversary Games where he achieved a lifetime beat of 1:45.77 and the qualifying standard for the London World Championshils in August 2017.
+Shortly after, Learmonth competed in the London Anniversary Games where he achieved a lifetime beat of 1:45.77 and the qualifying standard for the London World Championships in August 2017 where he reached the semi-final.

-In the 2019 Indoor European Championships Learmonth tried to go through a non-existent gap up the inside of Mark English, hampering the Irish athlete, in the 800m semi final, and was subsequently disqualified, with English promoted to the final on appeal.
-Indeed, Learmonth's previous two runs had been shrouded in controversy, as firstly he was promoted from 3rd place to 2nd in the British Trials for the 800m, after the disqualification of Jamie Webb, for "track contact" on Learmonth. and secondly, Learmonth fell in the 800m in Birmingham at the Muller Indoor Grand Prix and proceeded to punch the track in anger and broke his hand.
+In 2018, he set his lifetime best over the 800m with a time of 1:44.73 at the London Diamond League ahead of the European Championships in Berlin, Germany where he reached the semi-final.

+At the 2019 Indoor European Championships, Glasgow, Learmonth was named GB & NI Team Captain and the following year picked up his third National 800m British Indoor Title in 2020, with his fourth British Title coming in 2023 ahead of the European Indoor Championships in Istanbul, Turkey where he finished 6th in the final.

+In 2022, Learmonth also made his third Commonwealth Games Team in Birmingham, England representing Team Scotland where he finished 6th in the final.

+Learmonth is the third fastest Scottish athlete of all time over the 800m and the second fastest Scottish athlete Indoors of all time.